web-overlay/web-overlay.github.io/index.md

 You can join multiple browsers (or multiple windows/tabs) to the network.

 > Note: here we assume that you run your browser on the same computer
 > that runs the initial node.
-If you want to run your browser on a
+If you want to allow browsers on a
-> different computer, you have to configure your initial node to have
+> different computer to join, you have to configure your initial node
-> a proper URL.
-Make a copy of `localhost8080-initial.json` and edit
+> to have a proper URL.
+Make a copy of `localhost8080-initial.json`
-> MY_URL in the JSON file, then run the initial node with the new
+> in the same directory and edit MY_URL in the JSON file, then run the
-> configuration file.
-E.g., ```env DEPLOYMENT=myhost8080-initial npm
+> initial node with the new configuration file.
+E.g., ```env
-> run portal```.
+> DEPLOYMENT=myhost8080-initial npm run portal```.

 ![Initial Page](images/initial.png "Initial Page")